 The habitat restoration monitoring programme will assess changes in habitat values within the BAs through time and relative to the benchmark values presented in the BioMetrics Vegetation Types Database (NSW DEH 2013).
 These benchmark values relate to species richness and percent cover of native plants in the various vegetation layers as well as counts of tree hollows and the length of fallen timber.
 Additional habitat features will also be included in this monitoring programme to track canopy regeneration and health.

-The first survey of all plots was completed in 2014 and subsequent surveys will be biennial (every two years) during late spring/early summer.
-A summary of results was provided in Section 2.
+The first survey of all plots was completed in 2016 and subsequent surveys will be biennial (every two years) during late spring/early summer, a summary is provided in Section 2.4.2.